Think about this, why do you want to be charming in the first place?

 Just take a moment and visualize a woman whom you think is charming.
 Can you think of one?
 It can be a famous lady or it could be someone you know – a good friend.
 Perhaps your best friend.
-(Click here to take the quiz on “How High Value High Status Am I on Facebook?”)

 It could be a man.
 Some men are really good at being charming.
 Although, I tend to associate charisma more with men, and charm more with women.
-What do you think?

 You’re probably already charming and you don’t even know it!
 But it’s good to at least be aware of what works.

-What is Charm?
+What exactly is “feminine charm”?